pvandervelde/nAnicitus/README.md

 * The source files are copied to the source UNC path.
 * The PDB files are pushed to the symbol UNC path via SymStore.
 * The symbol package is moved to the processed package directory.

+During operation nAnicitus writes entries to a log file which contains information about all the steps taken to process a NuGet symbol package.
+The configuration file contains two settings that control the amount of information written to the log file and the location of the log file.
+These two settings are:

+* **DefaultLogLevel:** The level of the log entries that should be written to the log file.
+Allowable log levels are:
+ * Trace
+ * Debug
+ * Info
+ * Warn
+ * Error
+ * Fatal
+* **LogPath:** Defines the location of the log file.
+If no value is provided for this setting then the location will be: `C:\ProgramData\nAnicitus\Nanicitus.Service\0.1\logs`.

 # How to build